Flowminder/FlowKit/docs/source/administrator/deployment.md

 ###### FlowMachine

 A sample stack file suitable for use with the FlowDB and FlowETL stacks can be found [here](https://github.com/Flowminder/FlowKit/blob/master/secrets_quickstart/flowmachine.yml).
 This adds an additional two services: FlowMachine, and a redis instance used to coordinate the running state of queries.
 If you are supporting additional users with FlowMachine as a library, they should also use this redis instance.
+This stack file requires one additional environment variable: `REDIS_HOST_PORT`, the localhost port where Redis will be accessible.

 ###### FlowAPI